 I was a founder of the Shiatsu Society UK and for many years was editor of the Journal of Shiatsu and Oriental Body Therapy .
 Now I run the Postgraduate Programme at the School for Experiential Education and teach postgraduate courses in Switzerland, Spain, Holland, Germany, Austria, Greece, Italy, Israel, Canada, Australia and the UK.

-I have had a varied career in parallel with my therapeutic work: I was a teacher in Islington Schools during the 70’s then worked as a theoretical physicist in London University.
-I next got a job teaching media techniques in the Central School of Speech and Drama and then as a research associate in Brunel University.
+I have had a varied career in parallel with my therapeutic work: I was a teacher in Islington Schools during the 70’s then taught in London University while studying for a PhD in theoretical physics.
+I next got a job teaching media techniques in the Central School of Speech and Drama and then as a researcher in Brunel University.
 During an extended sabbatical from the therapeutic work I got funding to set up a company to implement some of the ideas from that research to develop applications of Artificial Intelligence.

 I started studying Shiatsu with Minoru Kanetsuka in 1973 as part of ongoing Aikido practice and then with Akinobu Kishi and others.
 In 1980 I started teaching Movement and Shiatsu classes in London.
 From 1980-1985 I collaborated with Kay Coombes in making films of treatment for babies with Cerebral Palsy.
 Observations of these babies inspired my research into the developmental function of meridians.

 In 1985 I started to synthesise all the strands of my work into a form of therapy which focused on helping people to explore themselves and process issues through the body.
 I ended up calling this work Movement Shiatsu and you can read an article tracing its development here .